Al Smith 1924 presidential campaign: "Happy Warrior" Speech

 Roosevelt again acted as Smith's floor manager and delivered Smith's nominating speech.
 The speech which he delivered has been dubbed the "Happy Warrior" because, alluding to William Wordsworth's poem Character of the Happy Warrior, Roosevelt referred to Smith as, "the happy warrior of the political battlefield".

 Roosevelt had himself objected to the speech he delivered.
 Being preoccupied with securing the support of delegates, he had asked Joseph Proskauer to write a speech for him.
 Proskauer, obliged to Roosevelt's request, and provided him with a speech that he had already written for Roosevelt.
 Roosevelt, however, balked at the speech, particularly objected to the line referencing the work of Wadsworth, which Roosevelt believed was far too poetic for a political audience.
 Proskauer refused to remove that line from the speech.
 Roosevelt countered Proskauer's objections by writing a speech on his own.
 He then quibbled of Proskauer over what speech he was going to deliver at the convention.
 Proskauer and Roosevelt sought a third opinion to resolve their disagreements, and solicited Herbert Bayard Swope's opinion.
 Swope first read the speech that Roosevelt had prepared and stated that it was the worst speech that he had ever read.
 He then read Proskauer's speech and acclaimed it as the greatest speech since Edward S. Bragg's seconding of Grover Cleveland at the 1884 Democratic National Convention.
 Roosevelt still continued to object to the "Happy Warrior" speech, and only begrudgingly relented to recite it after Al Smith intervened and issued him an ultimatum to either deliver the "Happy Warrior" speech or deliver nothing at all.

 The speech, delivered around noon on June 26, was Roosevelt's first public major appearance since he contracted polio in the summer of 1921.
 Roosevelt "walked" from his seat (amongst the New York delation) to the speakers podium by holding the arm of his son James with his left arm and leaning on a crutch with his arm.
 Once he reached the stage, he grabbed a second crutch, and swung himself onto the speaker's platform, and then "stood", tightly holding onto the podium.
 The speech lasted 34 minutes, and was met with a resounding applause.

-The speech was very well-received.
-Historian Mark Sullivan later called it, "a noble utterance".